 Who Should Attend

 Executives, directors, and managers in risk management, strategic planning, finance, audit, legal, security, compliance and consultants contracted to implement ERM.
-Individuals seeking the ARM-E designations (note this is NOT an ARM-E exam preparatory course).
+Individuals seeking the ARM-E or CRM-E designations (note this is NOT an ARM-E exam preparatory course).

 What You Will Cover